Medication: BuprenorphineShow answers too

 - What is buprenorphine used for?

-Buprenorphine is used to help people get off opiates such as heroin, morphine and methadone.
+- Opiate dependence to help people get off opiates such as heroin, morphine and methadone.
 It should be used with social help, medical help and psychological help.

 - What is the usual dose of buprenorphine?